dangkhoaow/freetool.online/app/projly/components/tasks/README.md

 ## Sub-task UI Features

 ### Task Hierarchy Display
-- Indentation for sub-tasks
+- Indentation for sub-tasks with left blue border
-- Parent-child relationship indicators
+- Tree-style connector lines (└─) for visual parent-child relationship
-- Collapsible sub-task sections
+- Consistent hierarchy visualization across all views
-- Progress bars for parent tasks
+- Progress indicators for parent tasks reflecting sub-task status

 ### Parent Task Selection
-- Dropdown with project tasks
+- Dropdown with project tasks (excludes current task and descendants)
-- Validation feedback
+- Validation feedback to prevent circular references
 - Clear selection option
 - Search/filter functionality

-### Filtering Options
+### Filtering and Sorting Features
-- Toggle for sub-task visibility
-- Parent task only view
+- Dedicated dropdown for task hierarchy filtering:
-- Combined filters with other criteria
+  - "All Tasks" - shows all tasks without hierarchy filtering
+  - "Parent Tasks Only" - shows only parent tasks (no sub-tasks)
+  - "Include Sub-Tasks" - explicitly shows all tasks including sub-tasks
+- Smart filtering that maintains parent-child relationships:
+  - Parent tasks remain visible when any of their sub-tasks match filters
+  - Sub-tasks remain visible when their parent matches filters
+- Intelligent sorting that keeps sub-tasks grouped with their parents
+- Distinct users dropdown for filtering by specific assignees

 ## Usage Examples